wisdal/Image-classification-transfer-learning/README.md

 Fill free to play with these parameters, given that you know  what you are doing.
 Remember that you can use the TensorBoard to visualize the result of your training.

-Learning rate, nb. of epochs, etc. are deterministic parameters of your model.
+Learning rate, nb. of epochs, etc. are deterministic parameters.
 Use them to fine-tune your model.

 You may be able to get ~85% of accuracy to start with.